 Whether you need quick cash or want to let go of pieces you no longer wear, pawning or selling gold jewelry is a common and practical option.
 But not all offers are created equal, and without preparation, you risk undervaluing your items or walking away with less than they're worth.
 This guide explains how to approach the process strategically so you can get the best possible return when pawning or selling gold.
+Wondering how to pawn jewelry?
+Learn the step-by-step process, required documents, and tips to get the best value for your precious pieces.

 Understand the Value of Your Jewelry